 Prognosis for Nose Cancers

-The relationship between tumor stage and prognosis is controversial, at least in part due to a lack of consistency in approach and contradictory findings from a small number of studies.2
+The relationship between tumor stage and prognosis is controversial, at least partly due to a lack of consistency in approach and contradictory findings from a few studies.2

 With the Adams 2009 modified staging system: